clojure-land/hypercrud.devkit/README.md

 Hypercrud is a *ClojureScript library*, you compose values and simple functions.
 No macros, interfaces, dependency injection or anything like that.

-There is also a tiny Clojure piece, 2-300 loc that wraps Datomic Peer API, responsible for the following:
+There is also a tiny Clojure piece, 2-300 loc that wraps Datomic API in a web service.

-1. serialize Datomic API requests and responses from the UI process
-1. host Datomic Peer API calls
-1. Configure any database filters

 # How to run

-1. Datomic - download and run
+1. Datomic - download and run a transactor
 2. Web service - build and run
 3. Node server - build and run